sandialabs/scot4-docs/content/install/install.md

 ```

-you can <ctrl-C> the watch program and begin to use SCOT.
+you can then end the watch program (ctrl-c) and begin to use SCOT.

 ### Should there be an Error